 What goes through your mind when arriving at a spot?

 Things also look bigger in person.
-When you're in the practice warehouse, you've built a nice wooden ramp, and it's relaxed.
-And then you get to the actual set-up, and there are cars and people stopping, saying, 'What's he doing, is he going to die?'.
+When you're in the practice warehouse, you've built a nice wooden ramp and it's relaxed.
+And then you get to the actual setup and there's cars and people stopping, saying, ‘What's he doing, is he gonna die?’.
 That stresses me out.
-It's never perfect, either; there are always bumps or something in the way at the bottom, or it's wet, windy or cold.
+It’s never perfect, either; there are always bumps or something in the way at the bottom, or it's wet, windy or cold.
 But that's why you try to do the best you can, and practise to take away some of the questions.

 How do you mentally commit to a jump?

 It's hard to make yourself go the last bit and actually jump over the edge – that bit is quite difficult.
-You have to think about the end product, how fun it's going to feel after and how happy everyone's going to be.
+You have to think about the end product, how fun it's going to feel after and how happy everyone's gonna be.

 It’s then all about going through the motions.
 When you're trying something big and scary, what you don't want to be doing is trying to calculate how to do it.
 You literally have to know that your body will know what to do when it hits a lip.
 I said to someone: 'That wasn't me that jumped over that – I couldn't do that.
 I had to let the bike rider in me take over’.